christian-mannes/it/doc/manual.md

 ```

 ### copy
-Writing a copy function is optional, but necessary if you want to speed up calculation by using multiple cores.
-A copy function is written as follows (and included in the Template class):
+Writing a copy function is optional, but helpful if your code is not thread-safe.
+A copy function is written as follows:

 ```
 Function *copy() {
- Template *f = new Template(name, "", pspace);
+ MyClassName *f = new MyClassName(name, "", pspace);
  return f->copyArgsFrom(this);
 }
 ```

-### iterate
+### iterate (Legacy version)

 iterate is the most important function.
 When an image is computed, iterate is called for every pixel.
 Its two arguments (double x, double y) represent the coordinates of the pixel.